 This means that we have two different types of records.
-In the example below, one is an Opportunity, and one is an Account; they are separate but related.
+In the example below, one is an Opportunity, and one is an Account – they are separate records, but related:

 In this example, the Account is the parent object and Opportunity is the child object.

-In the example image above, it is going down from Account to Opportunity.
+A Cross Filter goes across/down that relationship.
+In the image above, a Cross Filter will go down from Account to Opportunity.
 When you add a cross filter to a report, you are looking at the data in a Related List and filtering based on those child records.

 The majority of report types allow Cross Filters, but occasionally, the options are greyed out.
-Usually, this means that your organization has the option turned off because you are using Group or Professional Edition.
+Usually, this means that your organization has the option disabled (if you are using Group or Professional Edition).
 Make sure you can see the “Add Cross Filter” action by going to the Filters panel and clicking the dropdown next to Filters.
 If you are following along with our example, click on it.